PlasmaPy/PlasmaPy/docs/mathematics/index.rst

 Mathematics (`plasmapy.mathematics`)
 ************************************

-`plasmapy.mathematics` gathers general mathematical formulae used elsewhere in the code.

 .. note::
    As PlasmaPy is currently in very early stages of development, APIs for most functionality should be considered unstable.
 Specifically, `plasmapy.mathematics`